 However, if there was another explosive used, that may signal right-wing terrorists were involved.

-Quote, we've seen a number of failed bombing attempts by al-Qaeda, Bergen cautioned, but we've also seen other extremist groups.
+Quote, we've seen a number of failed bombing attempts by Al-Qaeda, Bergen cautioned, but we've also seen other extremist groups.

 Right-wing groups trying to attack, for instance, trying to attack the Martin Luther King parade in Oregon in 2010.

-Based on what he believes the bomb to be, he believes that foreign actors are more likely.
+So even this article and this interview that the CNN analyst said, based on what he believes the bomb to be, he believes that foreign actors are more likely.

 But that actual article that Alex is talking about there, which he's presenting as the media blaming the Patriots and the Tea Party, comes to the conclusion that foreign-based terror groups are more likely behind the attack than right-wingers.